 Orthopantomograph (OPG)

-OPG is usually advised to the patient with multiple teeth problems, Patient with temporomandibular joint disorders, pre-implant analysis.
-OPG is full mouth x rays that involve upper and lower jaws including all teeth, maxillary sinus, bilateral temporomandibular joints.
+OPG is usually advised for patients with multiple teeth problems, Patients with temporomandibular joint disorders, and pre-implant analysis.
+OPG is full mouth x-rays that involve upper and lower jaws including all teeth, maxillary sinus, and bilateral temporomandibular joints.

 Orthopantomograph